SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/Frontend/pullrequests.md

 ---
 title: Pull Requests
-category: Android
+category: Front End
-order: 1
+order: 2
 ---

 ### Submitting a Pull Request

-When you submit a PR, please ask [Keith](https://github.com/TheHollidayInn) to review it.
+When you submit a PR, please ask [Jason](https://github.com/jasonify) and [Jeff](https://github.com/crablar) to review it.

 ### Deployment